Paulo-AndradeB/Prize-Promotions_And_Raffle-Drawings-Name-Picker/README.md

 Welcome to the <b>Prize Promotions for Small Bussiness Web App</b>.

-I´m an university students of System Analysis and Development degree at <a  href="https://claretiano.edu.br/"> Claretiano</a> Brazilian-based International University.
+I´m a System Analysis and Development student at <a  href="https://claretiano.edu.br/"> Claretiano</a> Brazilian-based International University.

 Everyone is welcome to get involved in this project.
 Thanks for joining me.